North Carolina Central hosts Everett and South Carolina State

 Durham, North Carolina; Saturday, 4 p.m.
 EST

-BOTTOM LINE: South Carolina State visits North Carolina Central after Davion Everett scored 21 points in South Carolina State’s 78-64 win against the Maryland-Eastern Shore Hawks.
+BOTTOM LINE: South Carolina State takes on North Carolina Central after Davion Everett scored 21 points in South Carolina State’s 78-64 win against the Maryland-Eastern Shore Hawks.

-The Eagles are 6-3 in home games.
-North Carolina Central averages 80.5 points and has outscored opponents by 6.7 points per game.
+The Eagles are 6-3 on their home court.
+North Carolina Central is 5-6 in games decided by 10 points or more.

-The Bulldogs are 3-1 in conference play.
-South Carolina State is third in the MEAC with 14.1 assists per game led by Mitchel Taylor averaging 2.4.
+The Bulldogs are 3-1 in conference matchups.
+South Carolina State ranks second in the MEAC allowing 70.3 points while holding opponents to 44.9% shooting.

-North Carolina Central averages 80.5 points, 10.2 more per game than the 70.3 South Carolina State gives up.
-South Carolina State averages 76.3 points per game, 2.5 more than the 73.8 North Carolina Central allows.
+North Carolina Central is shooting 46.1% from the field this season, 1.2 percentage points higher than the 44.9% South Carolina State allows to opponents.
+South Carolina State averages 6.5 made 3-pointers per game this season, 0.7 more makes per game than North Carolina Central allows.

+The Eagles and Bulldogs square off Saturday for the first time in MEAC play this season.

 Drayton Jones is shooting 56.4% and averaging 12.8 points for the Bulldogs.
 Omar Croskey is averaging 1.5 made 3-pointers over the last 10 games.